yao008/yao008.github.io/_pages/about.md

 News
 ======
+1. [Sept/2024] I am honored to join as an **Associate Editor** for the Wireless Networks and Mobile Services track of IEEE Transactions on Vehicular Technology (TVT) and am excited to contribute to our community in this capacity.
 1. [July/2024] I am honored to receive the NTU Graduate College's <font color=green>Research Excellence Award</font>.
 1. [Jun/2024] Our paper, *"Mixture of Experts for Intelligent Networks: A Large Language Model-enabled Approach"*, was selected for the **Best Paper Award** in International Wireless Communications & Mobile Computing Conference (IWCMC), Ayia Napa, Cyprus, 27–31 May 2024.
 1. [May/2024] One [first-author paper](https://arxiv.org/abs/2311.11094) submitted to IEEE TPAMI got major revision decision.